Project templates

 Overview

 Custom templates can save your team a significant amount of time by allowing you to create standardized projects to streamline your workflow.
-With Asana’s previous version of project templates, users encountered various unideal scenarios that lead to stalled and disrupted work.
-The slick new project templates builder allows for you to see at a glance all elements and aspects of your project template and those of your team.
+Our enhanced project templates builder allows for you to see at a glance all elements and aspects of your project template and those of your team.

-The new project templates will allow you to create custom, reusable templates to help your team kick off new projects in a matter of seconds, ultimately rectifying roadblocks previously encountered.
+The new project templates will allow you to create custom, reusable templates to help your team kick off new projects in a matter of seconds.

 Through the ability to now create project templates from scratch, you can tailor their associative tasks, collaborators and timelines to your liking.